DockittDockitt

 Will repairing a PDF change its content?

 The repair process rebuilds the file structure without intentionally altering content.
 However, in cases where content data was corrupted, Ghostscript may skip unreadable sections to produce a file that opens successfully.
-The result is the best possible reconstruction of what was there.
+The result is the best possible reconstruction of what was in the original file.

 Can I repair a password-protected PDF?

 No. The repair process requires reading and rewriting the file structure, which is blocked by encryption.
-You would need to unlock the PDF first using the Dockitt Unlock PDF tool, then repair it.
+Unlock the PDF first using the Dockitt Unlock PDF tool, then repair the unlocked file.

 How can I prevent PDF corruption in the future?

 The most common causes of PDF corruption are interrupted downloads and unstable storage.
 Always verify that a downloaded PDF opens correctly before deleting the source.
-For important documents, keep backups in at least two locations — a local drive and a cloud service.
+Keep backups in at least two locations.
 Avoid saving PDFs to USB drives that are removed without safely ejecting first.

 Try it now